espnet/espnet/egs2/grabo/asr1/README.md

 - Renkens, Vincent, and Hugo Van hamme.
 "Capsule networks for low resource spoken language understanding." arXiv preprint arXiv:1805.02922 (2018).

-We followed the following paper to randomly split the original dataset into train/dev/test sets.
+We followed this paper to ***randomly*** split the entire dataset into train/dev/test sets.
+Please modify the data preparation script to make the procedure deterministic.
+Otherwise the results cannot be exactly reproduced.
+Since this dataset is small, it might be better to run multiple experiments and calculate the average accuracy.

 - Tian, Yusheng, and Philip John Gorinski.
 "Improving end-to-end speech-to-intent classification with Reptile." arXiv preprint arXiv:2008.01994 (2020).